Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Minimizing the amount of caffeine in your child's diet

-Helping your child maintain an adequate intake of calcium through diet and supplements (vitamin D is also necessary because it facilitates the absorption of calcium)
+Helping your child maintain an adequate intake of calcium through diet and supplements.
+Vitamin D is essential for normal calcium absorption.

 Consult your child's doctor regarding a medication regimen.